Copiapoa longistaminea F.Ritter

 Copiapoa calderana subsp. longistaminea, Copiapoa cinerea var. longistaminea

-Copiapoa longistaminea is one of the most admired species of Copiapoa that forms dense cushions, with many heads covered with grayish wax and orange wool at the apex.
-The stems are globose to short cylindrical, with 15 to 21 ribs, up to 20 inches (50 cm) tall and up to 6 inches (15 cm) in diameter, and have 15 to 21 ribs.
+Copiapoa longistaminea is one of the most admired species of Copiapoa that forms dense cushions of many heads covered with grayish wax and orange wool at the apex.
+The stems are globose to shortly-cylindrical, with 15 to 21 ribs, up to 20 inches (50 cm) tall and up to 6 inches (15 cm) in diameter, and have 15 to 21 ribs.
 The spines are straight, up to 1.2 inches (3 cm) long, brownish at first, becoming dark red to black, and finally grey.
 The flowers are funnel-shaped, bright yellow and up to 1 inch (2.5 cm) long.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Despite the extreme and specific conditions in habitat, Copiapoas, as a whole, are surprisingly easy in cultivation.
 From seed sewing to the care of mature plants, this genus is very forgiving.
 While maintaining size, Copiapoa in cultivation will flower from a young age and reliably so each following year.

 These cacti want exposure to half or full sun.
 If they are in full sun, they must be in a position with good air circulation or risk sunburn.

 Watering should be extremely poor.
 The soil must dry out completely between waterings.
 They should, however, be suspended during mid-summer.
 In this period, instead of watering, it will be appropriate to spray the plant early in the morning, before the temperature warms up, thus simulating the conditions they would have in their natural environment.

 This species is native to Chile.